Shake, Rattle & Roll XV: "Ahas"

 Back at the mall, Iggy officially unveils his masterpiece, a statue resembling the alleged half-human half-snake as part of the anniversary.
-Alberto arrives and orders Iggy to remove the image, for it ruins the mall's reputation.
+Alberto arrives and orders Iggy to remove the image, fearing that it will ruin the mall's reputation.
 Alberto, Sandra, and Mang Banjo hurriedly return to the chamber, hoping to stop Sarah from her evil plans.
 Sarah shows up and is glad, believing that Alberto returned to introduce her to everyone, especially Troy.
-Meanwhile, Troy independently enters the secret dressing room and finds the secret chamber.
+Meanwhile, Troy separately enters the dressing room and finds the secret chamber.
 Meanwhile, Alberto argues with Sarah and that he despises her, and then Sandra steps into Sarah's view and the two briefly reunite.
 Alberto and Sandra continue to argue with her, telling her that she had caused chaos and that she needs to stop.
-Sarah becomes enraged when she realizes that she is not planned to be a part of their mall's anniversary celebration, and claims that Alberto became greedy.
+Sarah becomes enraged when she realizes that she is not planned to be a part of the mall anniversary, and claims that Alberto became greedy.
 Alberto draws his gun and tries in vain to shoot Sarah as she transforms fully into a snake, and is captured when Sarah binds him by her tail.
 He is then thrown by Sarah and dies after hitting his head on a bathtub rim.

 Taking advantage of the commotion, Troy stabs Sarah in the back of her lower snake body, enraging her.
 Sandra, Troy, and Mang Banjo hurriedly escape the chamber; the trio then warns Iggy and the board members to leave the mall before they seek shelter in a hardware store to find more weapons.
 At the store, Sandra learns from Troy that Sarah killed his wife.
 They return to the mall and Sandra goes alone to find Sarah, and tries to bargain with her to figure out a new life together.
 Troy attempts to sneak-attack Sarah with his knife, but she knocks him down and then swallows him whole.
 While in her snake stomach, Troy kills Sarah from inside and then cuts his way out using his knife, leaving Sandra heartbroken and guilty.

 "Ulam"

-Cold couple, Aimee and Henry moves to their Ama Choleng's mansion after she dies.
+Cold couple, Aimee and Henry move to their Ama Choleng's mansion after she dies.
 They meet the caretaker of the house, Aling Lina.
 Aimee and Henry are fed by Lina, food.
-While eating, Aimee accidentally chews a lizard's tail while eating the food.
+While eating, Aimee accidentally chews a lizard's tail.
 Disgusted by this, they all dismissed one another and proceeds to their bedroom.
-Each time they eat every meal Lina serves, they are being transformed from normal human beings, to animals (based on their Zodiac sign) and sets a full wage war in their household.
+Each time they eat every meal Lina serves, they are being transformed from normal human beings, to animals (based on their Chinese zodiac animal) and cause conflict in their household.